kurczynski/teleport-job-worker/docs/0001-teleport-job-worker.md

 like `/sys/fs/cgroup/job-worker/job-a`.
 Under this path, the following files would be updated to manage the resources for the job:

-* `cgroup.procs` contains the PID of the job's process being managed
+* `cgroup.procs` contains the PID of the job, i.e. the forked process; cgroups will be applied to this PID in order to control the resources of all child processes
 * `cpu.max` limits CPU usage
 * `memory.max` limits memory usage
 * `io.max` limits disk IO